masies/PROJ_01_Bad-Smells/README.md

 ## How to run

-  If you don't have `jupyter notebook` installed on your machine -> https://jupyter.org/install
+  If you don't have `jupyter` installed on your machine -> https://jupyter.org/install

   open your terminal and run